aqasemi/pyzkfp/README.md

 [![PyPI version](https://badge.fury.io/py/pyzkfp.svg)](https://badge.fury.io/py/pyzkfp)

 ## Overview
 Because ZKTeco offical SDKs suck and are unstable and full of bugs, I decided to make a simple python wrapper library of their SDKs and save you from the agony of using their products.
-I’m sure Microsoft is not behind the dev team. bleh.

 ## Why?
 why not?